Pork Chop Marinade

 In addition to its incredible taste, the best part about this pork chop marinade recipe is how versatile it is.
 It works just as well with pork tenderloin, and even with chicken and beef!
 So if I’m meal prepping for a busy week, a big batch of the marinade can come in handy for a few different recipes.

 Looking for more pork chop recipes?
-My pork chop casserole, honey garlic pork chops, brown sugar pork chops, and oven baked bone-in pork chops are all packed with flavor and perfect for a hearty family dinner!
+My pork chop casserole, honey garlic pork chops, parmesan crusted pork chops, and oven baked bone-in pork chops are all packed with flavor and perfect for a hearty family dinner!

 Pork Chop Marinade Recipe Ingredients